Some results about the geometric Whittaker model: Abstract

 \section{Abstract}

 Let $G$ be an algebraic reductive group over a field of positive characteristic.
 Choose a parabolic subgroup $P$ in $G$ and denote by $U$ its unipotent radical.
 Let $X$ be a $G$-variety.
-The purpose of this paper is to give two examples of a situation in which the functor of averaging of $\ell$-adic sheaves on $X$ with respect to a generic character $\chi:U\to \GG_a$ commutes with Verdier duality.
-Namely, in the first example we take $X$ to be an arbitrary $G$-variety and we prove the above property for all $\oU$-equivariant sheaves on $X$ where $\oU$ is the unipotent radical of an opposite parabolic subgroup; in the second example we take $X=G$ and we prove the corresponding result for sheaves which are equivariant under the adjoint action (the latter result was conjectured by B.~C.~Ngo who proved it for $G=GL(n)$).
-As an application of the proof of the first statement we reprove a theorem of N.~Katz and G.~Laumon about local acyclicity of the kernel of the Fourier-Deligne transform.
+The purpose of this paper is to give two examples of a situation in which the functor of averaging of $\ell$-adic sheaves on $X$ with respect to a character $\chi:U\to \GG_a$ commutes with Verdier duality.
+In the first example we take $X$ to be an arbitrary $G$-variety and we prove the above property for all $\oP$-equivariant sheaves on $X$ where $\oP$ is an opposite parabolic subgroup assuming $\chi$ satisfies a strong nondegeneracy condition (such a $\chi$ exists for some but not all choices of $P$).
+In the case when $P$ is a Borel subgroup it is enough to require that the sheaf in question is $\oU$ equivariant where $\oU$ is the unipotent radical of $\oP$.
+In the second example we take $X=G$ where $G$ acts by left translations and we prove the corresponding result when $P$ is a Borel subgroup for sheaves equivariant under the adjoint action of $G$ (the latter result was conjectured by B.~C.~Ngo who proved it for $G=GL(n)$).
+As an application we reprove a theorem of N.~Katz and G.~Laumon about local acyclicity of the kernel of the Fourier-Deligne transform.

 \sec{}{Introduction} \ssec{}{}In this paper $k$ will be an algebraically closed field of characteristic $p>0$.
 We choose a prime number $\ell$ which is different from $p$.
 By a sheaf on a $k$-scheme $S$ we mean an $\ell$-adic etale sheaf.
 We denote by $\calD^b(S)$ the bounded derived category of such sheaves.
 For a complex $\calF\in\calD^b(S)$ we denote by $^pH^i(\calF)$ its $i$-th perverse cohomology.
 Recall that for any finite subfield $k'\subset k$ and any non-trivial character $\psi:k'\to\qlb$ we can construct the Artin-Schreier sheaf $\calL_\psi$ on $\GG_{a,k}$.